Sunday, 12 April 2026

 Finished all the Rhododendron Trail blocks

-Well, as mentioned in my last post, I figured I'd have a full day of sewing yesturday, and I mostly sewed all day.
+Well, as mentioned in my last post, I figured I'd have a full day of sewing yesterday, and I mostly sewed all day.
 Other than taking a few hours break to walk to the store in the freezing weather to get a couple of ingredients for making dinner.
 It was my turn to make dinner for my son.
 He made me dinner the night before.

-My intentions for yesturday was to work on the red string quilt units, to try and finish them.
+My intentions for yesterday was to work on the red string quilt units, to try and finish them.
 I worked on everything but the red strings...lol...I guess I had enough of them for a bit...lol...so instead I finished six start blocks for the Smith Mountain Morning quilt.

 What made me very happy though, was that I finished ALL the blocks for my Rhododendron Trail quilt.
 Now outside of the appliqué blocks, on my list of required blocks, I only have the Smith Mountain Morning blocks and the Sea Swept paper piece blocks.
 I did finish the Sea Swept blocks too for the week, but forgot to take a picture.